 There’s nothing more that I love than a wonderful smelling home, and my Essential Oil Lamp will keep your home smelling great for less, and you can recreate them in very little time.

-Don’t get me wrong, I still purchase the commercially made plug-ins for my bathrooms, but lately, with my living healthier kick, I have been thinking of ways I can eliminate all the chemicals in my home and doing things a bit more naturally.
+Don’t get me wrong, I still purchase the commercially made plug-ins for my bathrooms, but lately, with my living healthier kick, I have been thinking of ways I can eliminate all the chemicals in my home and do things a bit more naturally.
 I have yet to manufacture my own toothpaste, laundry detergent, or cleaning supplies, but trust me, it’s coming.

 So what made me decide to make these essential oil lamps?
 I suffer from migraines, and lately, I have been having headaches on an almost daily basis.
 My doctors can’t figure out the reason, and I am truly sick and tired of taking medications daily.
 A friend of mine recommended using essential oils and cutting out some of the commercial products I use in my house.
 My first thought was of my air freshener.

-They are in daily rotation in my household and can be found in almost every room in my home, but I have no idea what’s in them or if they’re even OK for me to inhale.
+They are on daily rotation in my household and can be found in almost every room in my home, but I have no idea what’s in them or if they’re even OK for me to inhale.
 If it’s not acceptable for me, then that means it’s not for my kids or my pets either.
 So I decided to make a change.
 One small step for me, a giant leap for my family.
-I made the decision to create my own essential oil lamps and they smell amazing!!!
-They are also simple to prepare and you may even have most of the ingredients in your kitchen currently.
+I made the decision to create my own essential oil lamps, and they smell amazing!!!
+They are also simple to prepare, and you may even have most of the ingredients in your kitchen currently.

 Essential Oil Lamp

 (The following list contains affiliate links, which means that I earn a small commission if you decide to purchase any of the items on my list.)

 Light olive oil

 Decorations (flowers – real or fake ones work, decorative stones, lemons etc.)